inesc-id/ambix/README.md

 //The "_PERCENTAGE" parameters are relative to the amount of memory available to Ambix at each node

 // Target DRAM usage: if DRAM usage is lower than this and NVRAM has candidate pages, Ambix will
-// try to migrate them to DRAM until the target DRAM usage is reached
+// try to migrate them to DRAM until the limit DRAM usage is reached
 #define DRAM_MEM_USAGE_TARGET_PERCENT 95

 // DRAM usage limit (must be higher than target DRAM usage): when DRAM usage exceeds this limit,